Tag: stencil

 Card Face:

-• I positioned the card face down on a piece of scrap paper, placed the stencil, and secured both with Mint Tape.
+• I laid the card face on a piece of scrap paper and positioned the stencil.

 Other: